izemauricio/ize-compiler/README.md

 bison (yacc):
 sudo apt-get install bison

-TO COMPILE:
-make a copy of the source folder execute the script-to-compile inside the source copied it will create the compiler executable izelang

-USAGE:
+## Compilation
+Copy and paste the source folder
+Give execution power to the script: (chmod +x ./script) Execute the script inside the copied folder
+It will create the executable ./izelang

+## Usage
 ./izelang input.izelang (debug.txt) output.mips

-TEST MIPS CODE GENERATED:
+## Test
-mars 4.5
+Mars 4.5